dexturr/ember-cli-dead-class-finder/README.md

 });
 ```

+## Codemod

+This is long and boring so there is a [codemod here](https://github.com/dexturr/dead-class-finder-codemod) which you can use to do this for you.

-Changing every single acceptance & integration test file is really annoying [using this pattern for both acceptance and integration tests can help avoid this in the future](https://github.com/dexturr/acceptance-test-blueprint).
+Changing every single acceptance & integration test file is really annoying in these situations [using this pattern for both acceptance and integration tests can help avoid this in the future](https://github.com/dexturr/acceptance-test-blueprint), or you can just run the codemod.
+Your choice.

-## Coming soon: codemod

 Usage
 ------------------------------------------------------------------------------